5 Wine Flaws That Can Actually Be Very Good

 When Brettanomyces is a Wine Flaw

-At its worst, brett is a symptom of microbial spoilage, sometimes due to lack of cleanliness in the winery.
-While brett can be appealing in some red wines, it is definitely considered a flaw in white and sparkling wines.
+At its worst, Brett is a symptom of microbial spoilage, often caused by a lack of cleanliness in the winery.
+While Brettanomyces can be appealing in some red wines, it is considered a flaw in white and sparkling wines.

 volatile-acidity-winefolly-illustration